© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Nocton Park Priory on Abbey Hill, 750m north east of Nocton Wood Houses is a scheduled monument protected by Historic England under reference 1018898.
 View the official record →

-Nocton Park Priory is a medieval monastic site located in Lincolnshire, dating to the medieval period.
+Nocton Park Priory is a Benedictine priory founded in the twelfth century in Lincolnshire, situated on elevated ground near Nocton Wood.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018898.

 Nocton Park Priory on Abbey Hill, 750m north east of Nocton Wood Houses is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018898.